This Too Shall Pass

 Read through the college planning guide that was distributed in English 12 classes.

 If you haven't already, return the signed transcript release form to the school counseling office.

 Continue working your college applications, including the essays.
 Schedule college visits for weekends and school days that are planned to be closed for students.

 Polish your resume and make sure that you have two teachers willing to write recommendation letters for your application.
 For schools that you are applying to on Common App, provide the teachers' email addresses so that they can log on and upload their recommendation letters.

-Request transcripts through ConnectEDU, provide a parent's signature to authorize school to send your records, and pay the required processing fees.
+Request transcripts through the Naviance Family Connection, provide a parent's signature to authorize school to send your records, and pay the required processing fees.
 When you bring in these forms to the school counseling office, you should also indicate whether or not you need your school counselor to write a letter of recommendation.
 Common App requires it.
-If you do, please provide the counselor recommendation form so that we can incorporate your perspective into the letter.
+If you do, please complete the Brag Sheet in Naviance. so that we can incorporate your perspective into the letter.

 The registration deadline for the October SAT is usually the second week of September, and the registration deadline for the October ACT is usually the last week of September.

 As early as possible, submit your FAFSA.
 The earlier you complete and submit this, the more likely you will be to receive federal and state grants.This is the time to get your applications done, particularly if you have November and December deadlines.
 If you have not yet done so, request your transcript and recommendation letter with 3-4 weeks to spare before these deadlines.